 Explicit dynamic analysis has proven to be advantageous when simulating shock and impact loading, and very small time-scale events.
-In this article, the potential for using B-spline elements for explicit dynamic simulation is studied.
-An isoparametric formulation is presented for quadratic and cubic elements and their shape functions are derived from the classical recursive definition of B-splines.
-Step boundary method, which uses the equations of the boundary to construct trial functions, is used for imposing boundary conditions.
-Its suitability for analysis using a uniform B-spline element mesh that does not conform to the geometry and its applicability to explicit dynamic simulation are examined in this article.
-Furthermore, the effectiveness of mass diagonalization for B-Spline elements is also explored.
-This approach is validated using several examples by comparing with modal superposition solutions as well as past work and analytical solutions when available.
+In this article, the feasibility of using a background mesh of B-spline elements for immersed boundary explicit dynamic simulation is studied.
+In this approach, the geometry is immersed in a background mesh consisting of uniform regular shaped elements to avoid mesh generation difficulties.
+The boundary conditions are applied using the step boundary method, which uses the equations of the boundaries to construct trial functions that satisfy the essential boundary conditions.
+An isoparametric formulation is presented for quadratic and cubic B-spline elements and their shape functions are derived from the classical recursive definition of B-splines.
+The effectiveness of mass diagonalization for B-spline elements is also explored.
+This approach is validated using several examples by comparing with modal superposition solutions as well as past work using traditional finite element analysis (FEA) and analytical solutions when available.